opf/openproject/docs/installation-and-operations/installation/manual/README.md

 The next web-request to the server will take longer (as the application is restarted).
 All subsequent request should be as fast as always.

 We encourage you to extend OpenProject yourself by writing a plug-in.
-Please, read the [plugin-contributions](https://community.openproject.org/projects/openproject/wiki/Developing_Plugins) guide for more information.
+Please, read the [plugin creation guide](../../../development/create-openproject-plugin/) for more information.

 ## Troubleshooting